rhostettler/swisshockey/README.md

 Known Issues
 ------------
-* On Sailfish OS, the harmattan QML-files are shipped as well.
+* None.

 License
 -------
 This software is free software and licensed under the GNU GPL version 3.
 The teams' logos included are trademarks of the respective team and used on a fair-use basis.